KJWhitehead/space-for-good/TESTING.md

 **IMPORTANT**: You must provide a screenshot for each file you validate.

+🛑🛑🛑🛑 WHat should be in the screenshot --- does the version of the validator at the bottom matter?

 **PRO TIP**: Always validate the live site pages, not your local code.
 There could be subtle/hidden differences.

+🛑🛑🛑🛑 What about for the templates from AllAuth?
+I direct inputted the CSS because I got terrifying messages with the live site option.

 🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)